Ng1n3/frontend-notepod.xyz/README.md

   - Vite
   - Vanilla CSS for styling
   - context API for state management
-  - Graphql for fetching and modifying data between my backend and frontend
+  - Graphql for fetching and modifying data between the api and client app

 ## 📝 Prerequisite
 Before you begin please checkout the backend [README.md](https://github.com/Ng1n3/notepod-backend)